sammosummo/sammosummo.github.io/about.md

 # About me

-I’m Sam Mathias, an Associate Research Scientitst at Yale University in the Glahn Lab.
+I’m **Sam Mathias**, an Associate Research Scientitst at [Yale University](https://www.yale.edu) in the [Glahn Lab](https://medicine.yale.edu/lab/glahn/).

-I was born in Wigan, a medium-sized town in England.
-Wigan is perhaps most famous for its innaccurately named wharf and the voracious consumption of meat pies by its inhabitants.
-It is home to Wigan Athletic football club, who once won the FA Cup and were relagated from the Premier League in the same season.
-It’s also where Wallace and Gromit come from.
+I was born in [Wigan](https://en.wikipedia.org/wiki/Wigan), a medium-sized town in England.
+Wigan is perhaps most famous for its innaccurately named [wharf](https://en.wikipedia.org/wiki/Wigan_Pier) and the [voracious consumption of meat pies](https://www.independent.co.uk/news/long_reads/british-pie-week-2018-wigan-pooles-potato-steak-kidney-onion-cheese-a8242376.html) by its inhabitants.
+It is home to [Wigan Athletic Football Club](https://en.wikipedia.org/wiki/Wigan_Athletic_F.C.), who once won the FA Cup and were relagated from the Premier League in the [same season](https://en.wikipedia.org/wiki/2012–13_FA_Cup).
+It’s also where [Wallace and Gromit come from](http://wallaceandgromit.wikia.com/wiki/Wigan).

 I recieved my PhD in Psychology from the University of York, under the supervision of Peter Bailey.
 My thesis was about individual differences in pitch perception.
 I was a postdoc first at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany (under Katharina von Kriegstein), then at Boston University (under Barbara Shinn-Cunningham).
 During this time, I studied various aspects of auditory perception.